jay-o-sullivan/video-games-quiz/README.md

 ## Technologies Used

 The game is built using the following technologies:

-- HTML5
+- **HTML5** - The markup language used for structuring the website.
-- CSS3
+- **CSS3** - The stylesheet language used for styling the website.
-- JavaScript
+- **JavaScript** - The programming language used for interactive elements and quiz functionality.
-- External API ([Open Trivia Database](https://opentdb.com/api.php)) - For fetching quiz questions
+- **Open Trivia Database API** - Provides quiz questions related to gaming.
-- Font Awesome (for icons)
+- **Font Awesome** - A library of icons used for visual enhancements.
-- Google Fonts (for font styles)
+- **Google Fonts** - Provides custom fonts for the website, improving the typography.

 ## Testing